Skip to content

 MongoDB

-In the field of Internet of Things, MongoDB, as a representative of NoSQL, has a wide range of application scenarios.
-Terminus OS deploys Percona Operator for MongoDB in the system.
-Provides developers with a cloud-native version of MongoDB Cluster.
+MongoDB, as a representative of NoSQL, has a wide range of application scenarios in the Internet of Things field.
+By deploying Percona Operator for MongoDB, developers have a cloud-native version of MongoDB cluster in Terminus.

 Like PostgreSQL, Terminus also manages MongoDB backup and restore in a unified manner.
 System users do not need to have any DBA technical capabilities to easily implement functions such as scheduled backup, incremental backup, and fixed-point restore.